fastmcp-me/terminal-control-mcp/README.md

 ## 🙏 Acknowledgments

 - Built on the [Model Context Protocol (MCP)](https://github.com/anthropics/mcp) by Anthropic
-- Uses [pexpect](https://pexpect.readthedocs.io/) for terminal automation
+- Uses [libtmux](https://libtmux.git-pull.com/) for reliable terminal multiplexing and session management
+- Powered by [FastAPI](https://fastapi.tiangolo.com/) for the web interface and [xterm.js](https://xtermjs.org/) for browser-based terminal emulation